-The Banking Recovery Act establishes that a bank is under a restructuring situation when it breaches or could breach the applicable liquidity and solvency regulations in the near future, but it is able to comply again with that regulations by its own means.
+The Banking Recovery Act establishes that a bank is under a restructuring situation when it breaches or could breach the applicable liquidity and solvency regulations in the near future, but it is able to comply with regulations by its own means.

-In such situation, the bank must give notice to the Andorran Financial Authority (Autoritat Financera Andorrana or AFA) in order for it to adopt ex officio measures such as a formal requirement to the bank's management body to draft an action plan to redress the situation; the appointment of a special administrator; or the removal of one or more members of the management body, among others.
+In such a situation, the bank must give notice to the Andorran Financial Authority (Autoritat

+Financera Andorrana or AFA) in order for it to adopt ex officio measures such as:

+- a formal requirement to the bank's management body to draft an action plan to redress the situation; - · the appointment of a special administrator; or - the removal of one or more members of the management body.

-In case that the bank could not redress its stressed situation the Andorran Banking Resolution Agency (Agència Estatal de Resolució d'Entitats Bancàries or AREB) shall assess whether it has to initiate its resolution procedure.
+Where a bank cannot redress its difficult financial situation, the Andorran Banking Resolution Agency (Agència Estatal de Resolució d'Entitats Bancàries or AREB) shall assess whether it has to initiate its resolution procedure.